Passenger & Cargo Vehicle Fuel

 An early adopter, China has been using methanol and methanol blends since the 1980s.
 Both India and Denmark launched methanol-blend fuel stations in 2022, and other countries—including Israel, Germany, India, New Zealand, the U.K., and Italy—are at the assessment or near-commercial stage for low-level methanol fuel blending.

 Fuel for passenger vehicles – In China, increasingly stringent air quality standards are supporting the adoption of methanol as a cleaner-burning vehicle fuel.
-By the end of 2022, approximately 110 M100 (100 per cent methanol fuel) filling stations were operating in China’s Shaanxi, Shanxi, Gansu and Guizhou provinces to service approximately 27,000 M100 taxis (running on 100 per cent methanol).
-There were also 1,000 methanol hybrid passenger cars built by the Geely Group operating in China.
-Collectively, this demand represents approximately 520,000 tonnes of methanol per year.
+By the end of 2023, approximately 140 M100 (100 per cent methanol fuel) filling stations were operating in China’s Shaanxi, Shanxi, Gansu and Guizhou provinces to service approximately 30,000 M100 sedans and methanol hybrid passenger cars (running on 100 per cent methanol).
+Collectively, this demand represents approximately 507,000 tonnes of methanol per year.

 Fuel for heavy-duty vehicles – Methanol is a diesel substitute for heavy-duty vehicles.
-Commercial trucks are another emerging opportunity in China, with Geely developing the world’s first pure methanol combustion heavy-duty truck.
-As of 2022 there were 3,000 methanol heavy-duty trucks in operation in China.
-Geely has ambitions* to manufacture and market up to 30,000 such trucks by 2025, representing methanol demand of approximately 300,000 tonnes per year.
+Commercial trucks are another emerging opportunity in China, where Geely Auto Group has developed the world’s first pure methanol combustion heavy-duty truck.
+As of 2023 there were 4,000 methanol heavy-duty trucks in operation in China.
+Geely has ambitions to manufacture and market up to 50,000 such trucks by 2026, representing methanol demand of approximately 5,000,000 tonnes per year.

 Cleaner-Burning Thermal Applications